Yusuf200526/BankProjectOOPCourse11/README.md

   * Return to main menu
 * `LoginScreen`: Handles the login process with username and password input, displaying up to 3 attempts before system denial.
 * `LoginRegisterScreen`: Displays login records with username, login time, and date.

-* Every screen shows the current date/time and the active user's name in the header.
+Every screen shows the current date/time and the active user's name in the header.

 ### ⚙️ Business Logic (Non-UI)

 * `BankingOperations` or `BusinessLogic`: Contains the actual implementation for deposit, withdraw, transfer, and related logic.
 It has no UI and focuses only on the core functionality of the system.

+### 📂 Project Files Used

+* `LoginRegister.txt`: Stores login records with usernames and timestamps.
+* `TransferLog.txt`: Stores records of all transfer transactions.
+* `Users.txt`: Stores encrypted user credentials and permissions.
+* `Clients.txt`: Stores all client data including balances and account info.

 ---